iFamished/VS-Client/README.md

 ## Setup

 Download VSCode.
-Then, paste this command:
+Then, run this command in a built-in bash terminal:
 ```
 git clone https://github.com/iFamished/VS-Client.git && cd VS-Client
 ```
 After the repository is cloned, you can launch the game.
-Launch using this command:
+Launch using this command in a bash terminal:
 ```
 ./gradlew runClient
 ```